jfaulkner/piwoof/README.md

 # piwoof

 Quick python to send a SMS message through a designated gmail account or phone number (example is Verizon - <phone number@vtext>.
+In my case, I wanted to send a notification on an event from another process.
 You can create a burner gmail account and store your password in ~/.credentials/ then get notified when the script is executed.
 The table below is a mapping from Digital Trends 2022 article (https://www.digitaltrends.com/mobile/how-to-send-a-text-from-your-email-account/).

 Carrier	          SMS Gateway Domain	              MMS Gateway Domain